replicate/keepsake/web/docs/python.md

 `}</CodeBlock>

-We recommend putting it in a file and committing it to Git so other people who use your code will have it installed automatically.
+It's a good idea to put it in a file and commit it to Git so other people who use your code will have it installed automatically.

 You can also use pip if you are installing it locally: